dkorolev-gfdata-wb/dkorolev-gfdata-wb.github.io/README.md

 ## Build app for deployment somewhere outside the GitHub pages

-In view of the fact that project requires Azure AD authentication, before deploying project somewhere we need to configure Azure AD App for the new instance of the application.
+Due to the fact that project requires Azure AD authentication, before deploying project somewhere we need to configure Azure AD App for the new instance of the application.
 We have to perform the following steps for this:

 1. Go to the Microsoft Azure Portal -> Azure Active Directory -> App registrations.
 2. Click "New application registration".